dhabersack/islovely.co/_newsletters/2020-04-29-writing-code-for-others-to-read.md

 > If someone could ask “what does this mean”, it’s not a good name.

-The name `calculatedEstimatedTimeOfArrival()` seems very long, but it leaves no room for misinterpretation.
+The name `calculateEstimatedTimeOfArrival()` seems very long, but it leaves no room for misinterpretation.
 Readers will definitely have an easier time figuring out what it does.

 You are not writing code for yourself or the computer.
 You are writing code for others to read, and they might not know all those abbreviations yet.
 Do them a favor and use better names.